-From these 152 pledges, 127 pledges or almost 70 percent are either totally or partially conditional.
+Of these 152 pledges, 127 pledges or almost 70 percent are either totally or partially conditional.
 That means that they are dependent on funding from rich nations, plus technology transfer and capacity building for their full implementation.

-All countries need to reduce emissions by half in a decade and toward net-zero by midcentury to meet the Paris Agreement targets, although not all countries have equal responsibility because of the principle of differentiated responsibility, historical emissions, current per person emissions and the need to develop.
+All countries need to reduce emissions by half in a decade and toward net zero by midcentury to meet the Paris Agreement targets, although not all countries have equal responsibility because of the principle of differentiated responsibility, historical emissions, current per-person emissions, and the need to develop.